 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-Lovina Beach ...
-The name is nice, but I'm a little mixed about the place.
+Lovina Beach... the name's nice, but I'm a little mixed up about the place.
 Here, the tourist pressure is certainly less than in Kuta-Legian-Seminyak.
-Yet I feel to have been more solicited than elsewhere by the indefatigable sellers of sarongs and other trinkets!
+However, I have the impression to have been more solicited there than elsewhere by the tireless sellers of sarongs and other trinkets!

 Lovina Beach: black sand beaches

 The solicitations of the sellers of trinkets are not very bad, that said.
 Once again, it is enough to get away from the heart of Lovina, namely the end of the beach and the two streets of restaurants and hotels spread around the dolphin monument (the village of Kalibukbuk), to be painstaking.
 In short, it is necessary to go squarely to the east or squarely to the west ...

 Otherwise, the black sand beach is rather beautiful, and the colors of prahusthe traditional boats with rockers, aligned on the beach, are the most beautiful effect.
 The coast, protected by the reef, is much better for swimming than the dangerous rolls of Kuta.

 Not being a follower of beaches pleasures, I went for a walk on my scooter, again.

 This nice walk of a few kilometers led me to a curious Buddhist monastery, the Brahma Vihara AramaThe decor is a mix of Balinese monsters and "Buddhaseries" with a kitschy aesthetic...